Isabel Macedo: Personal life

 From 1996 to 2006, Isabel Macedo was in a relationship with actor Facundo Arana.

-When the model Carolina Ardohain attacked her for an alleged relationship Isabel had with her partner, the Chilean actor Benjamín Vicuña, in 2008.
-Which could never be proven.

 From 2010 to 2013, Isabel Macedo was in a relationship with the soccer player Federico Insúa.
 In 2014, she began a relationship with the polista Martín Tassara, having separated from him the following year.

 In 2016, Isabel Macedo confirmed her relationship with the Governor of the Province of Salta Juan Manuel Urtubey.
 On September 24, 2016, she married the Governor of the Province of Salta Juan Manuel Urtubey.
 The ceremony took place in the residence "Finca Las Costas" of the governor, with around 400 guests among which there were numerous figures of politics and the artistic medium.
 On October 19, 2017 the couple announced that they were expecting their first child.
 On May 7, 2018, she gave birth to the couple's first child, a girl, whom they called Isabel Urtubey Macedo was born in the province of Salta.
 On June 4, 2022, she gave birth to the couple's second child, a girl, whom they called Julia Urtubey Macedo.